“Om bhu Om sah. Om bhurva bhavah swaha. Om triyambakamyajamahae Sugandhimpushtivardhanam. Urvarukamivbandhan mrityurmukhshiya mamratat.”

 While my knees are knocking in cold and my sweating palm shivers, I look down laughing and ask myself – Did I kill her?
 When I close my eyes, I see teenage myself arguing with her in anger, screaming in rage how I would kill her.
 “You’re already half dead, barely survived a surgery.
 I would kill you and no one would know.
 Either you will live in this house or I’d” I had a tough relation with my mother.
 I was a living garbage truck, and somehow in that unconditional love of a mother, I found my dumping yard.

-Years passed, the shells I built around me kept getting thicker, and self-doubt even more stronger.
+Years passed, the shells I built around me kept getting thicker, and self-doubt even stronger.
 I was living in fear.
 Fear of being rejected, shamed again and bullied.
 I could never ask someone out for a coffee.
 I still can’t.
 Amid the chaos, my mother’s illness took away the last exile from me.
 I never visited her when she was hospitalized for nearly two months.
 Three nights ago, she was reciting a horrifying tale of spending days in ICU – awake – waiting for me, and I would never show up.
-She began to see a black-robed man at the door, who followed her till last night, when she left room to relieve herself in restroom, but never returned.
-I tried to wake her up whole of last night, even when doctors said “She was..”
+She began to see a black-robed man at the door, who followed her till last night when she left room to relieve herself in the restroom but never returned.
+I tried to wake her up the whole of last night, even when doctors said, “She was..”
 Holding this spear, I’m still shouting to her “Wake up!
 Wake up once!
-I won’t push you away this time, when you sleep in my lap”
+I won’t push you away this time when you sleep in my lap”

 To want to see clearly is a true act of fearlessness.
 To open heart, to open mind, to be open to what life is offering in this moment, requires tremendous courage.
 In the openness, I encounter the information I pushed away, the messages I wouldn’t hear, the ideas I rejected, the people I made invisible.
 My openness helped me touch emotions—grief, sorrow, love, compassion.
 Fear does an incredible job of keeping us from being present.
 Whenever given an opportunity, it fills us with thoughts about what might happen in the future, or what seems have happened in the past.
 But in this present moment, fear is nowhere to be found.
 As I stand in Burdock Music Hall, I am free from fear.
 I am present in this present moment.
 I am fearless.
 I am awake and I can see you.
 Can you see, what I see?